Gender, Space, and Labor in Clorox's The Laundry Timeline

 Renovating Relations Between Labor, Commodity, Amateurism, and Theatricality in Jessica Stockholder's Just Sew

 In consideration of the popular resurgence of 1970s feminist craft traditions in contemporary art, it is pivotal to consider what it means to mine a past era of time in order to transplant the trappings onto the present.
 It would not be enough to simply prescribe the contemporary definition of craft, if there even is one, but more productive to determine precisely why it is that feminist craft and female-oriented labor are popular not just again, but precisely at this moment?
 What exactly is at stake in grafting the seventies feminist craft aesthetic onto a contemporary art phenomenon?
 Can this revival possible convey the same sincere political weight that it did at the time of its emergence?
-In order to attempt to address some of these questions, the discussion that follows will be organized around three case studies in which craft is invoked as both the predominant material, aesthetic and conceptual methodology.

-Emergent Meanings of Christian Objects in Western Culture
+On the Emergent Meanings of Christian Objects in Western Culture